 Work, family, study, life.
 When you’re juggling it all as a busy working parent, often you neglect one of your most valuable assets: your health.
-Olivia Rowan of OLR Coaching reminds us to put our oxygen mask on first.
+Olivia Rowan of OLR Coaching reminds us to put our oxygen masks on first.

 “Put your oxygen mask on first.”
 Do you remember this in the airline safety briefings?
 This may not be your natural instinct in the event of an emergency, as I’m guessing for most of us our first reaction would be to help our loved ones first, wouldn’t it?
 But if you think about it, the reality is that we’re not able to help others if we have no oxygen ourselves.
 Then why is it that as busy working parents, we often look after ourselves last?

 The reality is that as working parents we often don’t look after ourselves properly and don’t give ourselves the attention we need.
 Let me give you an example… Is that doctor’s appointment for your check-up always something ‘you’ll get around to’, yet you always take the kids for their regular check-ups, and you probably also even take the dog to the vet!
 Sound familiar?
 Yep, I thought so.

 Looking after yourself needs to be at the top of your priority list so you can not only live your best life but also so you can effectively care for and support those around you.

-Let’s be clear; looking after yourself by practicing self-care is not something that’s self-indulgent that you should feel guilty about doing – it is essential.
+Let’s be clear; looking after yourself by practicing self-care is not something that’s self-indulgent that you should feel guilty about doing — it’s essential.

 So what is self-care?

 There are many definitions out there, but essentially it’s all about taking proper care of yourself, just as you do for others.

-Self-care is more than looking after only your physical wellbeing.
-It’s looking after your emotional, social, mental and spiritual wellbeing too.
-What this means is that even if you’re physically fit and eat healthy foods, your other non-physical needs, such as your emotional wellbeing, must also be met.
+Self-care is more than looking after only your physical well-being.
+It’s looking after your emotional, social, mental, and spiritual well-being too.
+What this means is that even if you are physically fit and eat healthy foods, your other non-physical needs, such as your emotional well-being, must also be met.